Evgeneugene/AML_as2/README.md

 ## 1. Data

-I used the same data from previous assignmen - 200 photos of both dogs and cats from this dataset:
+I used the same data from the previous assignment - 200 photos of both dogs and cats from this dataset:
 [https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset)

 ## 2. Annotating